resendislab/micom_study/README.md

 Christian Diener and Osbaldo Resendis-Antonio<br>
 https://doi.org/10.1101/361907

-Project to study the approaches from micom in a metagenomic shotgun data set of 186 individuals.

 All scripts are provided as Python 3 code. libraries required to reproduce figures and data processing csan be installed using the provided requirements
 file: